-7. … you count the days until the next Power Supply Design Seminar (PSDS).
+7. … you've attended TI's Power Supply Design Seminars (PSDS).
 The PSDS has been the premier industry-led seminar for practical power-supply design since the 1980s.
 Every two years, we hit the road to bring training directly to you, with new content that has been carefully screened to be useful, educational and interesting.

 Whether you’re new to power-supply design or have been designing switching power supplies for decades, the PSDS has something for everyone.
 It provides a chance to learn something new, get a refresher of the basics, and connect with others in the power-supply community in your local region.

 Over the decades, Unitrode and TI have created a treasure trove of reference material for power-supply design, all of which is free to access.
 If you’re new to the power-supply community, welcome to the secret society of power-supply designers!
 If you already identify as one of us, please share your stories and other signs that “you might be a power supply designer if …” by commenting beneath this article.

 Due to the coronavirus outbreak, we have decided to postpone the 2020 series until further notice.
 Be sure to check this page to see the latest updates on the new dates.